-One of the things that is found to be tremendously effective as a podcasting tool is Ego Bait™.
+One of the things that are found to be tremendously effective as a podcasting tool is Ego Bait™.
 Ego bait is you saying something so flattering to the person’s ego or something so wonderful about them that they can’t help but share it and embed it in their website.
 It might also be something brilliant they said as they were interviewed, how they answered a question or a quote from them.
 It doesn’t always work as well with views when you say something about them that is flattering, but when you do it in context, it becomes a little bit better.
 It all depends on your audience and the ego level of the people that you’re talking about.
-Learn more about Ego Bait™ and discover the process of how you can do it and implement this strategy to your business.
+Learn more about Ego Bait™ and discover the process of how you can do it and implement this strategy in your business.

 Listen to the podcast here:

-Episode 5: Ego Baits: What Are They And How Do You Use Them?
+Ego Baits: What Are They And How Do You Use Them?

 Today, we’re going to talk about one of my favorite things that we’ve ever done in our business.
 It’s such a cool idea and such a cool tool.
 It’s been so effective for us.
 It’s been tremendously effective.
 We call it Ego Bait™, which is a nod to our good friend Ken Courtright.
 I got to give him credit for the name, but the tool is all ours.
 He had a different reference to Ego Bait™ for something else, but what we’re talking about is Ego Bait™ for guests that you might interview for your platform, whether that’s on video or audio in a podcast.
 Or if you’re a blogger or an article writer like I am.
 That’s how I developed this.
 It’s like you feed your somebody in your article and you want to follow up with them and you want them to share it.